itsdotnickscott/Periodic-Tables-Documentation/README.md

 ---

 # **2 : US-02 - Create reservation on a future, working date (front end)**
-For this user story, we will be adding some features onto our NewReservation component.
+For this user story, we will be adding some features onto our `NewReservation component`.
 We will be validating the reservation date after a user tries to submit the form.
 Let's head on over to `/reservations/NewReservation.js`!
 (This is where I organized this file - yours might be in a different location / have a different name.)

 I'd like to note that for this section, I spent a bit coming up with a solid solution to this problem.
-The Date class CAN be tricky, since dates are treated as if they are a UTC time.
+The `Date` class CAN be tricky, since dates are treated as if they are a UTC time.
 However, sometimes JavaScript will use your local time zone at times to interpret them.
 We have to be careful what "time zone" we are working in (I'm referring to UTC as a time zone even though it technically isn't).

 Looking at the [Date class documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) was helpful during this user story.